dd9jn/rfc4880bis/crypto-refresh.md

     MB = Hash ( 00 || 00 || 00 || 01 || ZB || Param );
     return oBits leftmost bits of MB.

-Note that ZB in the KDF description above is the compact representation of X as defined in Section 4.2 of {{RFC6090}}.
+Note that ZB in the KDF description above is the compact representation of X as defined in {{Section 4.2 of RFC6090}}.

 ## EC DH Algorithm (ECDH) {#ecdh}